 - Find a Coach: Career Coaching is a great resource to help you talk through the worry and come up with a positive and doable solution.
 The dialogue between coach and client is valuable in reducing symptomatic stress while developing strategies to help you combat worry throughout your week.

 - Use a Talisman: Try this challenge for yourself.
 Say “no” to worry by making one day worry-free by choice and use a talisman (i.e. photo of the beach) to reflect on and reorient you when worry creeps into your day.

-You’ll find the practice of saying “no” to worry a foundation for building a healthy career and longer life.
+You’ll find the practice of saying “no” to worry a foundation for building a healthier career and longer life.
 It’s not easy but it will bring results.
 Imagine, if you were to conscientiously try to worry less, how might careers, family, colleagues and our overall disposition be positively impacted?
-It’s certainly worth a try.
+It’s certainly worth a try!

 How To Be Career Happy?
-Say “No” To Worry
+Start Saying “No” To Worry